 - Encourage the early detection and treatment of health difficulties in males

-We also hope to encompassed ‘Take 5’ ways to wellbeing;
+We also hope to encompass ‘Take 5’ ways to wellbeing;

 - Connect with peers and friends and build connections